 Knee (jumper’s knee/inflammation of the patellar tendon; osteoarthritis)

 Athletic Trainer Services: We provide athletic trainer services for a number of local schools, organizations, and sporting events.

 KneeKG: KneeKG is a device that enables doctors to view your knees in 3-D while you are moving and bearing weight, identifying the causes of knee pain more accurately than an X-ray or MRI.
-This dynamic visual helps to diagnose your symptoms more quickly, while improving your quality of life and pain issues.
+This dynamic visual helps to identify causes more quickly, while improving your quality of life and pain issues.

 During a 30 minute office visit, you will walk on a treadmill while the device is painlessly placed around your knee.
-Afterward, our Sports Medicine doctors and Physical Therapists will work together to interpret the results and determine a therapy plan customized for you.
+Afterward, our Physical Therapists will work together to interpret the results and determine a therapy plan customized for you.

 KneeKG can help to diagnose:

 - Ligament injuries

 - Knee injuries

 Ask your primary care provider if a KneeKG is right for you.